raquelnoguera/cbctest/README.md

 # Intro

-This CBC test specification is currently hosted [here](https://cbctest.yaluba.com/).
+This CBC test specification has been deployed to [here](https://cbctest.yaluba.org/) as a Cloudflare Page.

-I have used [Vuepress](https://vuepress.vuejs.org/) to create this documentation.
+I have used [Vuepress 2](https://v2.vuepress.vuejs.org/) to create this documentation.

 To create the test spec just:

 1. clone this repo
 2. Make sure that you have a compatible version of NodeJS.
-I have used v16.14.0.
+I statert with v16.14.0 but moved now to 22.0.0.
-3. Install all the packages listed in package.json by running (you can use *yarn* instead of *npm* as well):
+3. Install all the packages listed in package.json by running (you can use *npm* instead of *yarn* as well):

     ```
-    npm install
+    yarn install
     ```
     in the same folder where package.json is located.

+As you can see in package.json, I used yarn 4.1.1 for this build.

 Once this is done, you can run the documentation locally by entering:

 ```
-npm run docs:dev
+yarn docs:dev
 ```

 or you can build the site with:

 ```
-npm run docs:build
+yarn docs:build
 ```

 and install it in a WEB server that is accessible to everyone.